sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ## TLS Support

-The `TLS_ENABLE` or `MON_TLS_ENABLE` settings in user.env can be
-used to enable TLS support, which will encrypt network traffic between pods for the monitoring pods.
+You can use the `TLS_ENABLE` or `MON_TLS_ENABLE` settings in user.env to enable TLS support, which encrypts network traffic between pods for use by the monitoring pods.

-There are manual steps required prior to deployment to enable TLS.
+You must perform manual steps prior to deployment in order to enable TLS.
-In addition, configuring HTTPS ingress involves a separate set of steps, similar to those needed for SAS Viya.
+In addition, configuring HTTPS ingress involves a separate set of steps, which are similar to those needed for SAS Viya.

 See the [TLS Sample](samples/tls) for more information.